chrisryan91/PremierLeagueTable/README.md

 # Premier League Table
 English Premier League Table is a Python terminal program which runs in the Code Institute mock terminal Heroku.

-A user can update the league table by entering the goals scored in each of the weekend's soccer games.
-The table will sort the results by points and goal difference.
+When the results of the games are finalised after each match week, a user can update the scores for each game thereby updating the league table.
+This can be done continuously over the season until all the match results are entered and the champions determined.
 The table can be viewed at any point over the season.
 The data is saved so the program can be exited and returned to.
-The results can be cleared and the process can start again.
+The results can be cleared and the process can start again at any point.

 The program utilizes the 2023/2024 English Premier League season.
 However, the program could run any soccer league by updating the associated spreadsheet.